-Startling plant combinations comprise this forest floor on the South Rim of the Chisos.
-Such biotic richness and surprise led to the park's designation as a Biosphere Reserve.
+The other narrowleaf evergreens prefer intermediate to moister soils and the Chisos Basin is a good place to see both drooping and alligator junipers, the latter named for the square scales that make its bark Startling plant combinations comprise this forest floor on the South Rim of the Chisos.
+Such biotic richness and surprise led to the park's designation as an International Biosphere Reserve.